keesey/phylopic-api-docs/README.md

 ### Prerequisites

-To build an HTML version of the documentation, you will require [yarn](https://yarnpkg.com/docs/install).
+To build an HTML version of the documentation, you will require [yarn](https://yarnpkg.com/).
+Installation instructions are [here](https://yarnpkg.com/docs/install).

 ### Installing dependencies

-Once installed, go to the project folder and run:
+Once yarn is installed, go to the project folder and run:

 ```sh
 yarn